Scroller for Important Information

 How PCOD is Diagnosed?

-If you are diagnosed with PCOD, your doctor would suggest regular checkups.
+If diagnosed with PCOD, your doctor will likely suggest regular follow-up visits to monitor your condition.

 What are some problems associated with PCOD?